Coder-RD/Java_Challenge/README.md

 The upcoming days will focus on more Java concepts, including:

-- 🔹 Object-Oriented Programming
+- 🔹 Encapsulation
-- 🔹 Classes and Objects
+- 🔹 Advanced Polymorphism
 - 🔹 Constructors
-- 🔹 Polymorphism
-- 🔹 Encapsulation
 - 🔹 Exception Handling
 - 🔹 Collections Framework
 - 🔹 ArrayList